-Source: Preliminary sample results from the Survey on Strategic human resource in government, 2006
+Source: Preliminary sample results from the Survey on Strategic Human Resources in Government (2006), OECD, Paris.

 P14.
 ETHICS INFRASTRUCTURE

 Ethical values form the foundation of the public service.
 Values guide judgement about what is good and proper in serving the public interest.
 Values stated in public documents provide the basis for an environment where citizens know about the mission and the vision of public organisations and they also give overall guidance for daily public service operations.
 OECD countries include public service values in the legal framework and employ a number of measures to communicate those to public servants.